Special Subject Areas

 Our students enjoy the complete integration of the visual arts into their main lessons and core subject areas.
 Painting, drawing and modeling, whether illustrating a myth or reinforcing a scientific principle, allows students to link deeper meaning to lesson content, builds focus and encourages creativity.
 Time spent on visual arts also improves fine motor skills and fuels young imaginations.

-Movement, particularly choreographed movement like Eurythmy or coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
+Movement, particularly choreographed movement, coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
 The cognitive impacts of these activities have a lasting and positive effect on overall health and well being, as well as supporting the ability to organize and process intellectual concepts.

 All students have parts in an annual class play based on a main lesson block subject area (Grades 1-8)